 The Peterborough Drama Festival occurs during March.
 This event gives pupils the opportunity to perform in front of an audience and to watch the work of other drama students in the area.
 Parents and friends are welcome to attend and to be part of the audience.
 Entry into the Peterborough Drama Festival is completely voluntary and older pupils may choose freely which classes they wish to enter.
 The LAMDA examinations take place in June at Copthill, with a visiting examiner, due to a large number of entries.
 Once again, this is entirely voluntary.
 Pupils are entered on the basis of age and ability.
 The examinations are on a one to one basis only, with no audience.
 The examiner writes a report and the exam results follow at a later date.
 Alternatively, some pupils may opt to take speech and drama but not to appear in Drama Festivals or take LAMDA examinations.

-Please note it is necessary to give half a term’s notice to discontinue Drama lessons.
+Please note it is necessary to give half a term’s notice to discontinue drama lessons.
 This notice should be sent, in writing, to Mrs Flynn.
 It is preferable that parents should also discuss the decision in advance.

 The cost of the lessons is £116.00 per term (September 2017) and is reviewed each September.
 The pupils in Year 4 to 6 will have 30-shared lessons per year, each lasting 30 minutes.
 The pupils in Year 3 will have 30-shared lessons per year, each lasting 20 minutes.
 Any pupil receiving individual lessons will only receive 20-minute lessons each week.

 Regarding individual music and speech and drama lessons given at school, there are thirty given throughout the school year.
 This will not necessarily mean ten each term, but depends on the number of weeks available each term.
 Any extra lessons that you may arrange out of school with individual teachers must be paid directly to that teacher and cannot be counted as part of that total.